 During most mock trial seasons, there are no costuming options allowed under Rule 18.
-The Mock Trial Committee realizes that the characterization of witnesses is one of the most enjoyable and entertaining parts of a mock trial competition.
-However, no illustrative aides, props, uniforms or costumes may be utilized by any student to characterize any witness role they are playing.
-The committee understands that this is a complex issue, with many shades of gray and many differing opinions on the subject.
-In all that is done, the Committee's main concern regarding Rule 18 and the issue of costuming is that anything that is allowed is "equally available to all teams and students."
-The Committee cannot and will not legislate every clothing decision a team and their coaches must make for a competition round, but asks that in the absence of any specific stipulated exception to Rule 18 in the case materials, that coaches err on the conservative side regarding this issue.
+The Mock Trial Committee realizes that the characterization of witnesses is one of the most enjoyable and entertaining parts of a mock trial However, no illustrative aides, props, uniforms or be utilized by any student to characterize any witness role playing.
+The committee understands that this is a with many shades of gray and many differing opinions In all that is done, the Committee's main concern competition. costumes may they are complex issue, on the subject. regarding Rule allowed is and will not competition round, but asks that in the absence of any specific stipulated exception to Rule 18 in the case materials, that coaches err on the conservative side regarding this issue.
 The Committee also offers the following examples as advice to coaches: